Timeline: News Corp and the phone-hacking scandal

 Oct 21 - Murdoch deflects attempts by investors to remove him as chairman of News Corp at the company's annual meeting.
 He also retains his sons James and Lachlan as directors.

-Oct 24 - James Murdoch is to return before the British parliament for further questioning on November 10.

--- Hinton appears before the same committee for a second time, saying he had not been complicit in a cover-up and that he had not realized the scale of the problem.
+Oct 24 - Hinton appears before the parliamentary committee for a second time, saying he had not been complicit in a cover-up and that he had not realized the scale of the problem.

 November 4 - Police arrest a 48-year-old in connection with payments made to police.
 Two company sources identify the man as Sun reporter Jamie Pyatt.
 The Sun is Britain's largest circulation daily newspaper.